 If you’ve been following my blog, you know that we just bought a house and moved.
 Well, 95 percent moved.
 Luckily we’re in the same town so the things that remain at the apartment won’t be a big deal to get over here.
 But actually unpacking the boxes?
 Well, that IS a big deal.
 They’re taking up space in our garage at present.
 A loooot of space.

 Anyway, before I get back to that, I wanted to share a few facts and other things I found interesting while going through the home buying process in France.

 First, let me say that my in-laws are moving stars.
 If there was a reality TV show (is there already?) on people who are really skilled movers, they would win.
 I’m sure of it.
 My mother-in-law is super organized and a cleaning machine and my father-in-law is extremely handy and just never stops moving and packing and running around.
 They don’t even read my blog but I have to tell the internet how much I appreciate their help.
 Otherwise, I’d still be on the elevator trying to figure out how to get the fridge out the door.

-Note: I’m not an expert on French real estate and am just sharing my experience about buying a house in France, so this list isn’t the end all and be all of buying a home and moving in France by any means.
+Note: I’m not an expert on French real estate and am just sharing my experience with buying a house in France, so this list isn’t the end all and be all of buying a home and moving in France by any means.